 Law Center Archives

-The mission of the Georgetown University Law Center Archives is to preserve and provide access to records with permanent value for purposes such as documenting the history of the Law Center, from its founding in 1870 to the present.
+The mission of the Law Center Archives is to collect, preserve and provide access to records with permanent value for purposes such as documenting the history of the Law Center, from its founding in 1870 to the present.

 The archives includes a variety of resources to help you explore people and events associated with Georgetown Law Center, including:

 - Student newspapers, such as Georgetown Law Weekly and the original Res Ipsa Loquitur

 - Other periodicals such as the Alumni Office Georgetown Law (Res Ipsa Loquitur)